Iconoscope: Operation

 The accumulation and storage of photoelectric charges during each scanning cycle greatly increased the electrical output of the iconoscope relative to non-storage type image scanning devices.
 In the 1931 version, the electron beam scanned the granules; while in the 1925 version, the electron beam scanned the back of the image plate.

 History

+The early electronic camera tubes (like the image dissector) suffered from a very disappointing fatal flaw: They scanned the subject and what was seen at each point was only the tiny piece of light viewed at the instant that the scanning system passed over it.
+A practical functional camera tube needed a different technological approach, which later became known as Charge – Storage camera tube.
+It was based on a new, hitherto unknown physical phenomenon which was discovered and patented by physicist Kálmán Tihanyi in Hungary in 1926, however the new phenomenon became widely understood and recognised only from around 1930.

 The problem of low sensitivity to light resulting in low electrical output from transmitting or "camera" tubes would be solved with the introduction of charge-storage technology by the Hungarian engineer Kálmán Tihanyi in the beginning of 1925.
 His solution was a camera tube that accumulated and stored electrical charges ("photoelectrons") within the tube throughout each scanning cycle.
 The device was first described in a patent application he filed in Hungary in March 1926 for a television system he dubbed "Radioskop".
 After further refinements included in a 1928 patent application, Tihanyi's patent was declared void in Great Britain in 1930, and so he applied for patents in the United States.
+Tihanyi's Radioskop patent was added by UNESCO to the Memory of the World international register on September 4, 2001.